barkh22g/TexIntroActivity/README.md

 This is a quasi-interactive file to teach beginning LaTex commands.

-The activity is in the file TexIntroActivity.tex.
+To begin, download and open the file TexIntroActivity.tex.

 For help, see the sample output in TexIntroSAMPLE.pdf